Browser Storage Component

 Mapping

 API documentation includes mapping information.
-This mapping information tells the Browser Storage component which information to push or call from the browser's IndexedDB object store.
+This mapping information tells the Browser Storage component which information to send or call from the browser's IndexedDB object store.

 Required

-If selected, the end-user must enter a value in the field of this input component before the logic component fires.
+If (checked), the end-user must enter a value in the field of this input component before the logic component executes.

 Exclude

-If selected, the component doesn't pass the field as part of the request body of the API call.
+If (checked), the component does not pass the field as part of the request body of the API call.
 The component still watches for changes to the value.

 Optional

-If selected, and the field has no value, the operation doesn't run when triggered.
+If (checked), and the field has no value, the operation does not run when triggered.
 By default, all inputs in the request body work, even if the field is empty (null).

 Setting Description